house-of-abbey/GarminHomeAssistant/examples/Templates.md

 },
 ```

-Where your watch supports unicode characters these example may work.
+Where your device supports unicode characters these example may work.

 ```json
     {